 Dog goals make life with your dog even better.
-I know you’re thinking dog goals?
-What does that mean?
+But, I know you’re thinking what are dog goals.
 My dog doesn’t have any goals besides eating, going for a walk, and getting his belly rubbed.
 Well, this is about you.
 What are your goals for you and your dog?
 Did you set any before you got your dog?
 Have you re-evaluated them?
+For instance, I had very specific goals with my dog, Henry when I adopted him.
+I wanted us to become a therapy dog team for kids in need.

-If not, it’s ok.
+If you didn’t have any goals set when you got your dog, it’s ok.
 You can still set your goals now and create your plan now.
 If you did set your goals at the beginning, it may be time to re-evaluate them.
+For example, I definitely have revisited and adjusted my goals with Henry over the years.
+With this in mind, today let’s dig in and discover the world of dog goals and how to create them.

 The reason you want to know what your goals are for your dog is that you want to always be focused.
 Especially, when your dog digs that hole in the middle of your freshly planted flower bed or has an accident on your favorite rug.
 You need to remind yourself of the reason you have your dog.